Trickfilm400/senertec-dachs-msr2/Readme.md

 # senertec-dachs-msr2

 This NPM package provides a full nodejs-api for the Dachs-Ethernet-Card-HTTP-Api.
+Look [here](https://wiki.my-gekko.com/de/media/einbindungsenertecdachsbhkwv4795pdf_original.pdf) for the a rough german API documentation.

 # Usage